Dominion (Kamelot album)

 Dominion is the second studio album by American power metal band Kamelot, released in 1997.
 It was the last album to feature original vocalist Mark Vanderbilt and founding drummer Richard Warner.
-The album was re-released by Sanctuary Records in 2007.
+The album was re-released by Sanctuary Records in 2007, and again on September 19, 2025, remastered along with Eternity and Siége Perilous as part of the Ascension (1995–1998) box set that was named after this album's intro track.